jqwik-team/jqwik/BACKLOG.md

 ### Bugs

-- Arbitrary.filter can result in endless loop if the filter criterion never matches.
 - ListShrinkCandidates.distance() should be scaled down to distribute equally over 0 to Integer.MAX
   - Alternative 1: change distance to be of type BigInteger!
   - Alternative 2: Make distance a structured value object with higher position compared first,